wp-plugins/book-review/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+Added new Review Box Position setting for controlling the position of the review box.

+= 1.1 =
 Added optional Genre, Format and Pages fields.
 Bug fixes related to showing the book info on the home page and in the RSS feed.